 Bring colour to your garden with bare root roses

 Bare root roses are dormant roses sold with the roots exposed.
 They are a bit unusual to look at, but they'll bring plenty of colour to your garden once established.
 The bare root process makes them easier to transport, less likely to suffer shock, and more affordable.
-The one downside is that they do need to be planted almost immediately after purchasing.
+The one downside is that they do need to be planted right after purchasing.

 Firstly, choose a position with full sun and some protection from the wind.
 Very windy days can blow the petals off.
 Roses love the sun, at least 6 hours per day.